-The rearing of farm animals today is dominated by industrialized facilities known as confined animal feeding operations, or CAFOs (often referred to as “factory farms”) that maximize profits by treating animals not as sentient creatures, but as production units.
+The rearing of farmed animals today is dominated by industrialized facilities known as concentrated animal feeding operations, or CAFOs (often referred to as “factory farms”) that maximize profits by treating animals not as sentient creatures, but as production units.
 Raised by the thousands at a single location, animals are confined in such tight quarters that they can barely move, let alone behave normally.

 - Four or more egg-laying hens are packed into a battery cage, a wire enclosure so small that none can spread her wings.
 Being held in such close confines, the hens peck at each other’s feathers and bodies.

 - Pregnant sows spend each of their pregnancies confined to a gestation crate—a metal enclosure that is scarcely wider and longer than the sow herself.
-Unable to even turn around, sows develop abnormal behaviors, and suffer leg problems and skin lesions.
+Unable to even turn around, sows develop abnormal behaviors, and suffer leg problems, bladder infections, and skin lesions.

 - Growing pigs are confined to slatted, bare, concrete floors.
 Stressed by crowding and boredom, they frequently resort to biting and inflicting wounds upon their penmates.